 The 17/18 season is a step forward to his career, debuting in the concert seasons of Spanish orchestra’s such as RTVE Orchestra of Madrid, the Castilla y León Symphony Orchestra, the Galicia Symphony Orchestra and Valencia Orchestra.
 He has been re invited to the Helikon Theater in Moscow, for a new production of Trovatore and collaborates regularly in Oviedo for Opera as well as Zarzuela productions.

-Since 2012 he is the vice-president of the Spanish Association of Orchestra Conductors (AESDO).
+Since 2015 he is the Musical Director of the Teatro de la Zarzuela in Madrid, and is founder member and vice-president of the Spanish Association of Orchestra Conductors (AESDO).